anhowe/scratch/mesos-marathon/README.md

 * `agentVMSize`: The type of VM that you want to use for each node in the cluster.
 The default size is D1 (1 core 3.5GB RAM) but you can change that if you expect to run workloads that require more RAM or CPU resources.
 * `sshRSAPublicKey`: Configure all linux machines with the SSH rsa public key string.
 Use 'disabled' to not configure access with SSH rsa public key.

-# Mesos Cluster with Marathon Walkthrough
+## Marathon

-Before running the walkthrough ensure you have chosen "true" for "marathonEnabled" parameter.
 This walk through is based the wonderful digital ocean tutorial: https://www.digitalocean.com/community/tutorials/how-to-configure-a-production-ready-mesosphere-cluster-on-ubuntu-14-04

 1. Get your endpoints to cluster
  1. browse to https://portal.azure.com